 Federation does not physically copy data from Service Manager (SM) to UCMDB; it only retrieves SM data for displaying in UCMDB.
-Out-of-the-box, the UCMDB-SM integration supports federation for the Incident, Problem, and RequestForChange external CI types in UCMDB.
-If you have enabled these CI types for federation when creating your integration point, in UCMDB you can retrieve Incident, Problem, and Change record data from SM.
+Out-of-the-box, the UCMDB-SM integration supports federation for the following external CI types in UCMDB: Incident, Problem, RequestForChange, and ChangeTask.
+If you have enabled these CI types for federation when creating your integration point, in UCMDB you can retrieve Incident, Problem, Change, and Change Task record data from SM.

-Out-of-the-box, each of the CI types (Incident, Problem, or Change) supports federation of a subset of their attributes in Service Manager; however, the integration can federate more attributes if tailored as such.
+Out-of-the-box, each of the CI types (Incident, Problem, Change, and Change Task) supports federation of a subset of their attributes in Service Manager; however, the integration can federate more attributes if tailored as such.

-- · "Federation Queries" below - "Examples of Using Federation" on the next page - "How to Add an Attribute of a Supported CI Type for Federation" on page 182
+- "Federation Queries" below

+- "Examples of Using Federation" below

+- "How to Add an Attribute of a Supported CI Type for Federation" on page 200